Online Dog Trainer vs. In-Person Dog Trainer

-Going to a conventional dog class with a group wasn’t for me or my dog.
-The dog trainer had no time for us let alone our problems…
+Going to a conventional dog class with a group wasn’t for my dog or me.
+The dog trainer had no time for us, let alone our problems.

 Not to mention that there were WAY TO MANY distractions, which made it nearly impossible to focus on the trainer.

-It’s much worse if you have a bad/vial group of people.
+It’s much worse if you have a terrible/vial group of people.

 I would much rather pay to have the same knowledge as a certified dog trainer handed to me so that I could train my dog in private without distractions.